We’re The Zero Hunger Trust Fund.

 Dr. Ralph Gonsalves

-Prime Minister, Saint Vincent and the Grenadines
+Former Prime Minister, Saint Vincent and the Grenadines

 The Saint Vincent and the Grenadines Zero Hunger Trust Fund was established by an Act of Parliament (Act No 2 of 2016), as a mechanism to “finance the eradication of hunger in Saint Vincent and the Grenadines”.
-The ZHTF SVG is funded by a 2% levy on telecommunications.

 Why Tackle Hunger?